paypal/skipto/README.md

 ## Internationalization (I18n)

-The text labels can be updated through configuration to local language requirements.
+The text labels and messages can be updated through configuration to local language requirements.

 ### Button Labeling